jhudson8/react-backbone/README.md

 ### modelLoadOn
 *depends on [jhudson8/backbone-async-event](https://github.com/jhudson8/backbone-async-event)*

-Gives any comonent the ability to listen to a specific async event (or array of events).
+Gives any comonent the ability to listen to a specific async event(s).

 See the docs in [jhudson8/backbone-async-event](https://github.com/jhudson8/backbone-async-event) for more details on the async events.